ibm-cloud-docs/schematics/workspace-setup.md

 ## Workspace state and its importance
 {: #states-importance}

 Review the states that a workspace can have in the following table.
 You might not see all states in the {{site.data.keyword.cloud_notm}} console.
-Some states are only visible when using the CLI or API.
+Some states are only visible when using the command line or API.
 {: shortdesc}

 | State | Description |